pjhartzell/raster-footprint/README.md

     simplify            Simplify a Polygon or MultiPolygon
 ```

-Use the raster-footprint functions in your Python script:
+Import `raster_footprint` functions into your Python script:

 ```Python
 from raster_footprint import footprint_from_href